strazzere/Emacs-Smali/README.markdown

 Enjoy!

-Tim Strazzere - strazz@gmail.com - diff@lookout.com
+Tim Strazzere - strazz@gmail.com

 Install
 -------
-Copy into your .emacs.d file in your home dir, if you don't have one, rename file to ~/.emacs.d Load up a .smali file and enjoy!
+Copy into your `.emacs.d/init.el` file in your home dir, if you don't have one, rename file to `~/.emacs.d/init.el` Load up a `smali` file and enjoy!

 An example of such code: